amitjohney/sylvatest/charts/telco-cloud-init/README.md

       - name: my-other-component  # my-component will not be deployed before my-other-component is ready
 ```

-### Component using a kustomization defined in another repository
+### Component using a Kustomization defined in another repository

 ```yaml
 git_repo_templates: